PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/use_py_reader_en.rst

                                             name='test',
                                             use_double_buffer=True)

-Note: You could not copy PyReader object with :code:`Program.clone()` so you have to create PyReader objects in training and testing period with the method mentioned above
+Note: You could not copy PyReader object with :code:`Program.clone()` so you have to create PyReader objects in training and testing phase with the method mentioned above

-Because you could not copy PyReader with :code:`Program.clone()` so you have to get parameters in training and testing period shared with :code:`fluid.unique_name.guard()` .
+Because you could not copy PyReader with :code:`Program.clone()` so you have to share the parameters of training phase with testing phase through :code:`fluid.unique_name.guard()` .

 Details are as follows: